Thermo-Dyn/Super-Minecraft-Maker/README.md

 Why did I implement it in this way?
 I want to teach map-makers how to get better at making Minecraft maps.
 ### Sounds
 In a similar way, you just use `/tag % add x` where % = (press tab while looking at an entity, and pick the string of random characters), and x = any of the sounds listed in the book.
+# Finishing the pack
+You'll want to pack the resource pack into the save folder.
+To do that, just zip the resource pack (make sure its straight into the files, no extra folder) and call it "resources.zip".

 ------------
 Now that's all you need to know if you're making a basic level, without any entities or destruction, but what if you wanted to do more than just simple redstone?